Dans-labs/mkdocs-dans/docs/index.md

 `development_label`).
 In that case, you can point to the production docs by means of `production_link`.

+The `client` setting places the logo of the client for which the project is done in the top bar.
+If the client is DANS, you do not have to pass this setting, because the default values draw in the DANS logo.

 If you have a large set of pages, you might want to put the first level of navigation in a horizontal line of tabs.